Axtrkv/Twnty-Solar-Modules/README.md

 ● list of available solar modules and their quantity fetched from the API

-API was given to me in TT document, i fetched it with async/await function and i restructured it from {key : {values}} to an array for better data accessibility.
+API was given to me in TestTask document from recruiter.
+I fetched it with async/await function and i restructured it from {key : {values}} to an array for better data accessibility.

 ● possibility to select solar modules